astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.
 Copy the files in the `media` folder into the `media` folder of your Joomla 4 installation.

-A new installation is not necessary.
-Continue using the files from the previous part.
+A new installation is required to register the file `joomla.asset.json`.

 2. open the menu manager to create a menu item.
 Click on `Menu` and then on `All Menu Items`.